Anstow/colour-blind/README.txt

 -1     |   no affect                           |   none
 WT     |   wall toggle (on if true)            |   "w" followed by the number
        |                                       |   of a wall to affect
-WTI    |   wall toggle invert (on if false)    |   "w" followed by the number
+WTI    |   wall toggle inverted (on if false)  |   "w" followed by the number
        |                                       |   of a wall to affect